Hiring a Local Lawyer

 Posted on: August 20th, 2018 by Will G. Phillips

-Alabama law requires every driver to have at least $25,000 in liability coverage.
-That is so if you hit someone, your insurance will pay up to $25,000 toward the injury or property damage of the vehicle or person you hit.
-Unfortunately, many people do not have insurance.
+Alabama law requires every driver to have at least $25,000 in liability insurance.
+With the minimum amount of liability insurance, if you cause an accident, your insurance will pay up to $25,000 toward the injury or property damage of the vehicle or person you hit.
+Unfortunately, many people do not have liability insurance.
 A recent study showed that one in four vehicles are not insured.
-If one of them hits you and causes damage, you will be left with the bill.
-Also, many times we see where injury costs and vehicle damage total much more than $25,000.
-Cars and trucks are heavy and can do tremendous damage quickly.
-You may get hit by a vehicle that has the Alabama minimum, but that may not be enough to cover your hospital bills.
+If an uninsured driver hits you and causes damage, you will most likely be left with the bill if you do not have uninsured motorist insurance.

 ...
 Read More